Celebrating 100 years of Edgware

 The events programme is an opportunity to celebrate Edgware’s history and heritage and allow people to come together through artist-led activity.
 Our aim is also that they proactively contribute to what Edgware is today – the communities that live and work in the area, the organisations and groups that are already established such as the local library, Middlesex University and independently owned business along the high street.

 The centenary events programme will culminate with a community-led performance developed by artist, Emma Smith.
 The performance will be informed by a prolonged engagement period that will focus on working with community members to create a highly participatory performance project.
+As part of the centenary events programme, artist, Ruth Beale will activate the public space in front of Edgware Library through a weekend of activities in September 2023.
+Designed to explore how this currently underused space can be reclaimed by the local community, Ruth Beale will work closely with Edgware Library to curate a series of events and activities that can be used as a catalyst to inspire future use of this space.

 The Edgware Mural